 This newly recognised species reaches lengths of 14 centimetres.

-Much of their diet consists of fruit and seeds, however they also consume arthropods and small vertebrates.
+Much of their diet consists of fruit and seeds, however, they also consume arthropods and small vertebrates.

 Eastern Pilbara Spiny-tailed Skinks are found in the Chichester IBRA sub-region of the Pilbara in Western Australia except near the Fortescue River where E. cygnitos occurs, it has also been recorded in the Little Sandy Desert.
-This species occupies rocky areas, inland cliffs and mountain peak in grassland, grassland-subtropical and tropical dry regions particularly in granite outcrops where spinifex grass is present.
+This species occupies rocky areas, inland cliffs and mountain peaks in grassland, grassland-subtropical and tropical dry regions, particularly in granite outcrops where spinifex grass is present.
 The rocky regions are utilised as shelter and retreat sites.